MicrosoftDocs/quantum-docs-pr/articles/language/expressions.md

 In that case, the compiler will apply the following rules to infer the intended delimiters for the range.

-For example, if the range start value is omitted, then the intended start value
+For example, if the range start value is omitted, then the inferred start value
 - is assumed to be zero if no step is specified or the specified step is positive, and
 - is assumed to be the length of sliced array minus one if the specified step is negative.